Socially Fair Reinforcement Learning: Introduction

 \subsection{Contributions}

-At a high level, we propose a set of axioms for selecting fairness measure in multi-agent sequential decision making systems.
+At a high level, we propose a set of axioms for selecting fairness measure in multi-objective sequential decision-making systems.
 Three natural fairness measures are then analyzed against the proposed axioms.
 When the underlying MDP is unknown, we propose a generic learning algorithm for minimizing regret with respect to different fairness measures.
 In more detail, we make the following contributions.

 \begin{itemize} \item We consider the episodic reinforcement learning with multiple agents, and propose a set of four axioms that any fairness measure should satisfy.
 We show that these axioms uniquely characterize Nash social welfare ($\NW$), whereas prior measures like minimum welfare ($\MW$) or generalized Gini welfare ($\GGW$) violates some of them. \item When the underlying model is unknown, we propose a generic learning algorithm for minimizing regret with respect to the optimal fair according to a fairness measure.
 For a setting with $n$ agents, $S$ states, $A$ actions, and horizon length $H$, we instantiate this algorithm for different measures, and obtain regret upper bounds of $\tilde{O}(n H^{n+1} S \sqrt{AT})$ for the objective of Nash social welfare, and $\tilde{O}(H^2 S \sqrt{AT})$ for both the minimum welfare, and generalized Gini welfare. \item For the objective of Nash social welfare, we derive a lower bound in regret that scales exponentially with $n$, whereas for the other two measures lower bound immediately follows from lower bound in regret for single-agent setting.
 Finally, for the objective of minimum welfare, we show that one can improve regret by a factor of $O(H)$ for a weaker notion of regret. \end{itemize}